Understanding Retail Merchandisers and Their Role in Sales and Supply

 - Market Awareness: Being able to understand and apply recent trends and sales figures is crucial in stocking and display strategies.

 - Retail Tech Familiarity: Seeking out ways to increase efficiency across locations should be a key part of a merchandiser’s job.
-Intuitive retail technology, like the FORM MarketX mobile app, can help merchandisers streamline in-store execution and verify merchandising and displays with real-time photo proof.
+Intuitive retail technology, like the GoSpotCheck by FORM mobile app, can help merchandisers streamline in-store execution and verify merchandising and displays with real-time photo proof.

 Making The Most of Merchandising